* Tesco resumes dividend payment after accounting crisis

 * 7th straight quarter of underlying sales growth in UK

-LONDON, Oct 4 (Reuters) - Britain's Tesco said it would pay a dividend for the first time in three years and was close to getting its debt back to investment grade status, signalling further progress in its recovery from crisis under Chief Executive Dave Lewis.
+LONDON, Oct 4 (Reuters) - Britain's biggest retailer Tesco said it would pay a dividend for the first time in three years, signalling further progress in its recovery from crisis under Chief Executive Dave Lewis.

-The UK's biggest retailer reported on Wednesday a 27 percent rise in first half profit and a seventh straight quarter of underlying sales growth in its home market as it successfully navigated an inflationary environment.
+The supermarket group also reported on Wednesday a 27 percent rise in first half profit and a seventh straight quarter of underlying sales growth in its home market as it successfully navigated an inflationary environment.

-He has been leading the fightback after Tesco's sales and profit were hammered by changing shopping habits, the rise of discounters Aldi and Lidl and a 2014 accounting scandal which plunged the firm into its worst crisis in its near 100-year history.
+Lewis has been leading the fightback after Tesco's sales and profit were hammered by changing shopping habits, the rise of the German discounters Aldi and Lidl and a 2014 accounting scandal which plunged the firm into its worst crisis in its near 100-year history.

 Lewis, who joined just before the scandal was uncovered, said paying the 1 pence interim dividend was a key moment.